cds-snc/covid-alert-portal/README.md

 python manage.py sass profiles/static/scss/ profiles/static/css/ --watch
 ```

 Note that watching the SCSS will require a new terminal window to run the development server.
 If you are using iTerm, you can open another tab with `Command + t` or a new pane with `Command + d`.
-Remember to activate your virtual environment in your new pane.
+Remember to activate your virtual environment in your new pane using `pipenv shell` and `pipenv install`

 #### 3. Create admin super user (optional)